 April 21, 1917 - Westford farmers react to Pres.
 Wilson's call to increase food production.
 Local Red Cross has "tag day" to raise funds.
 In an address on "Baby Day" about the care & feeding of infants, a State Board of Health nurse reports that of 77 children born in Westford in 1916, 13 died--almost one in six.

 April 14, 1917 - First Westford man volunteers for military service after declaration of war against Germany.
 Meeting to form a local branch of the Red Cross held in the library.
 Abbot Worsted Co. offers employees free plots of land for gardens.

 April 7, 1917 - Town responds to declaration of war against Germany.
-Nearly forty people attend community sing at Town Hall.
+Nearly 40 people attend community sing at Town Hall.
 Young Graniteville man seriously injured in motorcycle accident.